 - Wine Country: About 50 miles north of San Francisco is the beginning of California’s wine country.
 Tour through the wineries for a taste of the wines of renowned Napa Valley and Sonoma County.
 If you’re not a wine drinker, it’s still a scenic experience driving through nearly 30 miles of Napa Valley’s Silverado Trail on the eastern side of the valley.

-- Fort Bragg: Right outside of wine country, you can spend half a day in the Fort Bragg area combing through Glass Beach’s multicolored rocks (which, sadly, too many people take) and walking through the Mendocino Coast Botanical Gardens.
+- Fort Bragg: Right outside of wine country, you can spend half a day in the Fort Bragg area combing through Glass Beach’s multicolored rocks (which, sadly, too many people take) and walking through the Mendocino Coast Botanical Gardens, and wrap it up with a skunk train ride.
 I wrote about my weekend experience in this lesser-visited area here.

 - Humboldt County: I’ve said it before, and I’ll say it again: The Lost Coast is a hidden gem.
 Drive 160 miles north of Fort Bragg to get to Humboldt, where the beach spots (like the Lost Coast and Trinidad State Beach) are some of my favorites.